redis/redis-doc/commands/client-list.md

-The `CLIENT LIST` command returns information and statistics about the client connections server in a mostly human readable format.
+The `CLIENT LIST [TYPE type]` command returns information and statistics about the client connections server in a mostly human readable format.

-As of v5.0, the optional `TYPE type` subcommand can be used to filter the list by clients' type, where *type* is one of `normal`, `master`, `replica` and `pubsub`.
+The optional `TYPE type` subcommand can be used to filter the list by clients' type, where *type* is one of `normal`, `master`, `replica` and `pubsub`.
 Note that clients blocked into the `MONITOR` command are considered to belong to the `normal` class.

 @return